polinankoleva/polinankoleva.github.io/_posts/2017-08-28-GSoC-Final-Report.markdown

 * [AGPUSH-2131](https://issues.jboss.org/browse/AGPUSH-2131) Improve @KafkaConfig annotation
 * [AGPUSH-2188](https://issues.jboss.org/browse/AGPUSH-2188) IOS Response Kafka Topic
 * [AGPUSH-2189](https://issues.jboss.org/browse/AGPUSH-2189) Kafka Consumer that deletes invalid tokens
-* [AGPUSH-2197](https://issues.jboss.org/browse/AGPUSH-2197) Remove wildfly full profile
+* [AGPUSH-2197](https://issues.jboss.org/browse/AGPUSH-2197) Check if wildfly full profile is needed
 * [AGPUSH-2200](https://issues.jboss.org/browse/AGPUSH-2200) Generic pushMessage "success/failure" count with Kafka Streams

 ## Overall Stats
-* We have 87 Jira Tasks created.
-22 assigned to me, 24 to [Dimitra](https://github.com/dimitraz) and 11 to [Matthias](https://github.com/matzew).
+* We have 88 Jira Tasks created.
+25 assigned to me, 25 to [Dimitra](https://github.com/dimitraz) and 11 to [Matthias](https://github.com/matzew).
-* 48 of Jira Tasks were created by me, 23 by Dimitra and 13 by Matthias.
+* 49 of Jira Tasks were created by me, 23 by Dimitra and 13 by Matthias.
-* We did 36 pull requests to the UPS, 13 - mine, and 23 - Dimitra.
+* We did 37 pull requests to the UPS, 14 - mine, and 23 - Dimitra.
 * The GSoC branch is 58 commits ahead of the master
 * We have 7 pull requests to [Kafka CDI](https://github.com/matzew/kafka-cdi), 3 - mine, 4 - Dimitra's